Canning Whole Tomatoes {Pressure – Water Bath}

 Pros and cons of cold pack and hot pack methods

-You can either choose to cold pack your tomatoes, or use a hot pack method.
+You can either choose to cold pack your tomatoes or use a hot pack method.
 Both are perfectly safe, but each has pros and cons.

-- incredibly fast and easy
+- They are incredibly fast and easy

-- taste the most like fresh tomatoes.
+- They taste the most like fresh tomatoes.

-- you will inevitably fit more fruit into the jar.
+- You will inevitably fit more fruit into the jar.

 Water bath method to can whole tomatoes